-Chartered Adjudicator Excellence Framework
+Chartered Arbitrator Excellence Framework

 The Chartered Selection Group (CSG) will judge the extent to which an applicant meets each of the five competences described below, to a standard of excellence.
-The examples or indicators provided in the bullets below each competence are intended to assist applicants, referees, and others in formulating submissions and the CSG in making judgements in relation to the evidence submitted.
+The examples or indicators provided in the bullets below each competence are intended to assist applicants, referees and others in formulating submissions and the CSG in making judgements using the evidence submitted.

 The examples are illustrative.
-Demonstration of a competence area is not limited to the examples listed and is not necessarily dependent on applicants and referees providing evidence or observations relating to each and every competence area and indicator.
-The CSG will take a holistic view of all evidence submitted in coming to decisions about whether or not each competence is met to the standard required.
+Demonstration of a competence is not limited to the examples listed and is not necessarily dependent on applicants and referees providing evidence or observations relating to each and every example.
+The CSG will take a holistic view of all evidence submitted in coming to awards about whether or not each competence is met to the standard required.